[Interview] How EU diplomacy is helping a Philippine journalist

 "But they do care," she said.

-"When his [Duterte's] chief-of-police was refused a visa to the US because of human rights violations, they [Duterte's government], convened a special press conference and they later cancelled a military agreement," she said, referring to an incident in December.
+"When his [Duterte's] chief-of-police was refused a visa to the US because of human rights violations, they [Duterte's government] convened a special press conference and they later cancelled a military agreement," she said, referring to an incident in December.

 "The Magnitsky Act is very effective," she added, referring to US sanctions on human rights abusers, which were named after a late Russian activist called Sergei Magnitsky.